Credit to Hack_Guy for original Linked metagame. Programmed by Kris, Slayer95, MacChaeger.

 - Protecting while attacking or setting up is uncompetitive, even with priority being reduced.

-- Super Fang, Nature's Madness (in gen 7 and upcoming DLC), Seismic Toss, Night Shade
+- Super Fang, Nature's Madness, Seismic Toss, Night Shade

 - Trick Room

 - Tailwind is a contender as well, but it can be played around more traditionally.

 - Protect, Detect, Spiky Shield, Baneful Bunker, King's Shield, Obstruct

 - Bright Powder, King's Rock, Lax Incense, Baton Pass